NCAS-CMS/um-training/practicals/source/further-exercises-1.rst

 ^^^^^^^^^^^^^^^
 Navigate to :guilabel:`um --> namelist --> Model Input and Output --> STASH Requests and Profiles`.
 Look at the time profiles called ``TALLTS`` and ``T6H``.

+.. admonition:: Question

    * What are they doing?

 ``TALLTS`` says output on every timestep, ``T6H`` says output 6 hourly.